TLS Key Size: Why Bigger isn't Always Better | Fastly

 Even if a larger 4096-bit RSA key isn’t necessary, what can it hurt?
 The answer is: performance.
 Longer keys require more computation time on both the server and the client.
 On Fastly servers, we recently measured 2048-bit verification operations running four times faster than 4096-bit RSA key verification.
 When that impact is combined with the additional data that must be transmitted to the client when using a 4096-bit RSA server and intermediate certificate, the impact on performance is small, but material.
 By choosing to use a smaller key each year when renewing a certificate, you can enjoy better performance until it is time to begin using stronger keys.

 In summary, the configuration of your web server is a critical factor in protecting data transmitted over TLS now and in the future.
 This involves some potential tradeoffs between security and compatibility with older clients that may not support TLS 1.3.
 Mozilla publishes recommended configurations that take these tradeoffs into consideration.
-For TLS server certificates, 2048-bit RSA keys currently provide the best combination of security and performance.
+For TLS server certificates, 2048-bit RSA keys or 256-bit ECDSA keys currently provide the best combination of security and performance.
 Consider the role of the certificate and the impact on performance before choosing a larger key.